56aint/footy-bet-app/README.md

-#### TODO: setup response to be recieved on the DOM
+#### TODO:

 ### This project has been achieved on Ubuntu 20.04.2 LTS OS

-## STEPS
+### AIM
+To build a UI to display some football events & bettings returned by a WebSocket API

 ### Project plan
 1. Set server up -- clone the api and fire it up in the docker

 2. Write tests: k6 and mocha for the API

-3. Use data from the api to build frontend
+3. Connect frontend to the backend to build tha App, using data from the api.

    * Event                            Eventid
-	* Premier League                     Null
-	* FA Cup                             Null
-	* Football Live                      Null

 	* LiveFootball  Betting-Price   Betting-Outcome  Betting-Market e.g: Full Time Result: Home/Draw/Away